 JUSTIN C. DEARBORN

-Chief Executive Officer and Director, tronc, Inc.
+Chief Executive Officer and Chairman, tronc, Inc.

-Justin Dearborn is the Chief Executive Officer of tronc.
-Dearborn was appointed as CEO in February 2016. prior to tronc, Dearborn served as Chief Executive Officer of Merge Healthcare.
+Justin Dearborn is the Chief Executive Officer & Chairman of tronc.
+Dearborn was appointed as CEO in February 2016.
+Prior to tronc, Dearborn served as Chief Executive Officer of Merge Healthcare.
 During his tenure, Dearborn led the company through a period of transformation and sustainable growth.
 Merge was acquired by IBM in October of 2015 in a $1 billion transaction and was integrated into IBM’s Watson Health division to deliver intuitive, cognitive computing solutions to healthcare providers.

 Before joining Merge Healthcare, Mr. Dearborn served as Managing Director and General Counsel at Merrick Ventures, LLC.
 Prior to his roles at Merrick Ventures, Mr. Dearborn served in various executive senior management positions for Click Commerce, Inc., a publicly traded software and services company.
 Mr. Dearborn was appointed Corporate Secretary of Click Commerce in May 2003.